w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

   - Links to major pieces of multi-stakeholder review or discussion of this specification:
   - Links to major unresolved issues or opposition with this specification:
+  - Links to external status/issue trackers for this specification (publicly visible, e.g. Chrome Status):

 You should also know that...